Helielzel/draughtsBot/README.md

 # draughtsBot
-Simple Discord BOT Draughts game
+Simple Discord BOT Draughts game in Python

+Commands : $help --> gives you all other commands !